According to the World Health Organisation, between 2% and up to 14% of older people will experience some form of abuse in their lives globally.

 Inheritance, Not an Entitlement

-Launched on World Elder Abuse Awareness Day on June 15, the Inheritance, Not an Entitlement campaign is aimed at bringing awareness of and preventing financial elder abuse in the community.
+Launched on World Elder Abuse Awareness Day on June 15, the Inheritance, Not an Entitlement campaign aimed at bringing awareness of and preventing financial elder abuse in the community.

 The launch of the ‘6 Myths’ video begins to unpack some of the most common attitudes that many individuals have of their older parent, relative or an older person whom they are close to, or care for.